 AS: And just to go back to when you were a college student—did you know what you were getting into when you took out these loans?

 V: Um...I think about that a lot.
 I have a lot of guilt and shame over that.
-I had the mindset I think of I'll say a lot of 19, 20-year-olds where I had really great expectations of how successful I was going to be.
-So I didn't think that I would have any issues with these loans.
+I had the mindset I think of I'll say a lot of 19, 20-year-olds where I had really great expectations for how successful I was going to be.
+And so I didn't think that I would have any issues with these loans.
 And so no, I don't think that I thought of the ramifications of taking those loans.
 I just took 'em.

 AS: What's your degree in?

 AS: Are you glad you have that degree?